-I am web developer and designer.
+I am designer and developer, currently at Google Labs.
 I have designed and built several web brands from scratch, most as independent projects for public good that have generated millions of views and signups.

 Dr. B is a healthcare company that started as a COVID vaccine standby list In January 2021.
 Coincidentally, I was building the same idea – a centralized standby list – under the name VaxStandby.
-We merged forces after we both launched in February 2021, and within two weeks, I redesigned and rebuilt Dr. B's homepage.
-Since then, I've been contributing in design, engineering, and product.
+It was acquired by Dr. B in February 2021; Within two weeks, I redesigned and rebuilt Dr. B's homepage.
+We pivoted to a telehealth company soon afterwards.

 My friend Ian Macartney and I started VaxStandby after we heard news of broken storage freezers and long lines outside pharmacies.
 I designed and built the website; Ian built out the backend.